na-na-hi/renget/archive/cominginclutch.md

 [TOC]

 ## Angel Beats!
 !!!
-Info Angel Beats! is an anime about youthful souls with regrets who are sent to the world of the Afterlife upon their death.
+Info Angel Beats! is fan anime about youthful souls with regrets who are sent to the world of the Afterlife upon their death.
 This series is one of my all-time favorite things.
 	Expect more of these in the future.
 ### Yuzuru Otonashi
 You've awakened in an unfamiliar place without any memories.
 All you know is you're wearing a school uniform and are surrounded by students who act like nothing is wrong.
 Finally, you see somebody who stands out.